jpswade/jpswade.github.io/_posts/2008-04-08-inveiscom-cn-domain-scam.md

 >
 > Inveis Network Information Technology Co.,Ltd

-Upon closer inspection I realise they don&#8217;t specify the domain extension, I visited their website to investigate further.
+Upon closer inspection I realise they don't specify the domain extension, I visited their website to investigate further.
 Their main page contains statistical information about .cn domain names, which is the ccTLD for China.

-It&#8217;s a nice idea, it looks like a legit email, and it plays on trademark law, which states that you MUST defend your trademark in order to maintain it.
+It's a nice idea, it looks like a legit email, and it plays on trademark law, which states that you MUST defend your trademark in order to maintain it.

-However, the first thing I notice as odd is the , they use in the email address, then the fact they didn&#8217;t specify the domain these people are trying to register, and I&#8217;ve never heard of them.
+However, the first thing I notice as odd is the , they use in the email address, then the fact they didn't specify the domain these people are trying to register, and I've never heard of them.

 A quick google of &#8220;Inveis.com&#8221; finds a blog post entitled &#8220;[Domains scam](http://www.mufaka.com/post/2008/03/Domain-scam.aspx)&#8220;.